spodermees/Project-7-8/documentatie/onderzoek/eigenonderzoek/Experimenteelonderzoek/experimentalresearch.md

 ## Setup Instructions:
 1. Measuring tape:
-    1. Unroll and stretch the measuring tape along a flat surface, ensuring it remains straigt and flat.
+    1. Unroll and stretch the measuring tape along a flat surface, ensuring it remains straight and flat.
 2. Sensor module:
     1. Plug the XE125 sensor in the laptop with usb-c cable.